Overwatch is free to play this weekend on all platforms

 Download Battle.net and register to get started; you can pre-download the game starting tomorrow, with free play beginning midday Friday.

-It’s as good a time to jump in as ever, since the game is constantly evolving as new heroes are added, maps and modes multiply, and Mercy is nerfed, buffed, re-nerfed, and so on.
+It’s as good a time to jump in as ever, since the game is constantly evolving as new heroes are added, maps and modes multiply and Mercy is nerfed, buffed, re-nerfed and so on.

 The game can be a little overwhelming at first, but players with similar or non-existent records will be matched with each other so you don’t get steamrolled by pros.

-All the characters play very differently, so you might want to pick someone meaty and straightforward like Soldier 76, Roadhog, or Reaper while you get a handle on things.
+All the characters play very differently, so you might want to pick someone meaty and straightforward, like Soldier 76, Roadhog or Reaper while you get a handle on things.
 Stick with your team, and stick to the objective!
 I’ll see you in game.

 0